RoaLogic/RV12/README.md

 instruction set](https://riscv.org/)

 The RV12 implements a Harvard architecture for simultaneous instruction and data memory accesses.
-It features an optimizing folded 4-stage pipeline, which optimizes overlaps between the execution and memory accesses, thereby reducing stalls and improving efficiency.
+It features an optimizing 6-stage pipeline, which optimizes overlaps between the execution and memory accesses, thereby reducing stalls and improving efficiency.